jellevos/scicrypt/README.md

 - ElGamal over safe prime groups and two threshold versions
 - Paillier and threshold Paillier
 - RSA
+- Oblivious transfers and extensions

+The oblivious transfer functionality is enabled by Galois' [`swanky` crate](https://github.com/GaloisInc/swanky).
+Specifically, the sub-crate named `ocelot`.

 In addition, the library implements safe prime generation, which is faster than the same functionality implemented in other crates.
 The code is benchmarked between every version to ensure we do not increase run time and to compare against